-More than 70 percent of Americans struggle with gum disease.
+More than 70 percent of Americans struggle with gum problems.
 From gingivitis, or simple gum inflammation, to periodontitis, an acute form of the disease, unhealthy gums lead to a host of health issues.
 Not only does gum disease lead to cavities and tooth loss, studies now link it to heart disease, stroke, preterm birth, and diabetes.
 Unhealthy gums can even contribute to knee pain in arthritic patients.
 More and more information seems to reveal the necessity of maintaining good gum health.
 In danger of only adding to the list of ways your gums and the rest of your body are related, a recent study shows that losing weight may battle gum disease.
 The study show that obesity is linked to gum disease.

 The Study and Results